 Cappadocia, Turkey – Travel

 Located in Central Anatolia, the Cappadocia region is one of Turkey's (officially Türkiye) famous tourist destinations and a UNESCO World Heritage site.
-Foreign visitors will feel like they have been transported to magical or outer space as they set foot on the rocky formation caused by volcanic tuffs and lavas, some of which are shaped into fairy chimneys by water and wind.
+Foreign visitors will feel as if they have been transported to a magical or outer-space setting as they set foot on the rocky formation formed by volcanic tuffs and lavas, some of which are shaped into fairy chimneys by water and wind.
 Voyagers will also find dozens of historic cave churches, Byzantine monasteries, and underground cities.
 Many caves are used today as various dwellings, where guests can stay overnight, drink coffee in a cave café, or eat traditional homemade food.

 Hot air ballooning is among the popular things to do in Göreme, Cappadocia.
 Setting off on the floating lantern offers a unique perspective of this wondrous place while promising mesmerising views of valleys filled with rock cones.